 Outside experts periodically present to the Board on various subjects.
-During 2022, such subjects included cybersecurity, ESG reporting and executive compensation trends.
+During 2023, such subjects included cybersecurity, sustainability reporting and executive compensation trends.
 From time to time, our directors also visit Colgate operations, deepening their understanding of our business.
-In 2022, they visited our Hill's business operations and science and technology center in Topeka, Kansas.
+In 2023, they visited manufacturing operations in Mexico.